Free Education

 Why Skills Matter More Than “Winning”

-The goal of skills-based responses:
+The goal of skills-based responses is to:

-• Reduce escalation
+• Reduce escalation.

-• Protect your energy and clarity
+• Protect your energy and clarity.

-• Limit emotional hooks
+• Limit emotional hooks.

-• Create predictability for yourself
+• Create predictability for yourself.

 Core Skills to Practice